ASSERT-KTH/sorald/src/main/java/sorald/processor/SynchronizationOnGetClassProcessor.md

-Any invocation using getClass will be typechecked if the object's invoked by `getClass` is final or an enum.
+Any invocation using getClass will be type-checked if the object's invoked by `getClass` is final or an enum.
 If not, the invocation will be transformed to `.class` instead of `getClass`.

 Example:
 ```diff